fairfield-university-is505-fall2017/final-project-the-a-team/README.md

 * A5.
 Create a histogram that shows the distribution of income among females and males.
 * A6.
 Create a histogram that shows the distribution of age among respondents.
 * Advanced Question: Create a heatmap of the United States displaying the largest immigrant groups by state and territory.
+* Advanced Advanced Question: Create a heatmap of the world displaying the largest immigrant groups by country that now reside within the United States.